zsoltbalogh/liferay-docs/discover/deployment/articles-dxp/01-installing-liferay/10-activating-liferay-dxp-using-lcs.markdown

     ![Figure 1: Your company's LCS projects are shown under *Manage Projects* in your user menu.](../../../../images-dxp/lcs-user-menu-manage-projects.png)

++$$$

+**Note**: If you don't see the company's project, you can either request access from your colleagues who have are already members or from Liferay Support.

+$$$

 2. Ensure that an environment exists to activate your server under.
 If you have sufficient permissions in your company's project, you can create a new environment by selecting the *Add Environment* tab.
 Note that you must activate a clustered server in a clustered environment.
 LCS environments can only be designated as clustered when they are created.
 To create a clustered environment, click *Add Environment* and select the *Cluster* checkbox when filling out the environment's information.
-Note that you must set the portal property `cluster.link.enabled` to `true` in any servers that connect to a clustered environment.
+Clustering must be enabled on the servers, please follow the configuration section for it. //TODO:Link

     ![Figure 2: You must activate your DXP server in an LCS environment.
 The red box in this screenshot highlights an environment.](../../../../images-dxp/lcs-registration-select-environment.png)